-Julie Beckman and her partner, Keith Kaseman, are members of UT’s architecture and design faculty and the creators of a unique 9/11 memorial.
+Julie Beckman is a member of UT’s architecture and design faculty and the co-creator of a unique 9/11 memorial.

 Six months after the terrorist attacks, the Pentagon announced an international design competition for a memorial.